Highlights Of The Program

 PANEL DISCUSSION ON UNLOCKING VALUE IN HYDROGEN-BASED E-FUELS, GREEN AMMONIA, AND METHANOL

-• Comparing carbon sources, evaluating hydrogen-based fuel cost potential, and determining where hydrogen reconversion offers real value
+• Comparing carbon sources and evaluating hydrogen-based fuel cost potential to determine where hydrogen reconversion delivers the greatest value

-• Regulatory-driven e-fuel demand across sectors, linking RED III, IMO, RefuelEU, with marginal costs and evolving willingness-to-pay
+• Analysing regulatory-driven e-fuel demand across sectors by linking RED III, IMO, and RefuelEU with marginal costs and evolving willingness-to-pay

 11:30 - 11:55